Alfresco/docs-alfresco/content-services/latest/install/zip/index.md

 To install Content Services using the distribution zip (which also contains the WAR files), make sure that the required software is available on your system:

-* Java: OpenJDK 11 is recommended <!--move to /support page?-->
+* Java: OpenJDK 11 is recommended
 * Application server: Apache Tomcat
 * Database: PostgreSQL or MySQL
 * Message broker: ActiveMQ